 Erica Jones is an associate in the firm’s Litigation Department, where her practice encompasses a range of business, regulatory, and corporate governance matters.
 She has worked extensively in defense of securities class actions, derivative suits, and white collar criminal matters involving investigations by the SEC, DOJ, and state attorneys’ offices.
 In addition, Erica has advised on antitrust matters involving allegations of price fixing, restraint of supply, monopolization, group boycott, bid rigging, and collusion across industries that include agriculture and health care.
 She is also a member of the litigation team representing the Financial Oversight and Management Board in the Commonwealth of Puerto Rico’s bankruptcy proceedings.

-In addition, Erica maintains an active and diverse pro bono practice, with a focus on immigration law, compassionate release and habeas corpus, and racial justice.
-She is an associate trustee with the Washington Lawyers’ Committee for Civil Rights and Urban Affairs and was recognized with high honors by the District of Columbia Courts’ 2020 Capital Pro Bono Honor Roll.
-Erica demonstrates leadership within the firm as the associate chairperson of the Washington, D.C.
-Summer Program and as a member of Proskauer’s Women’s Alliance Steering Committee.
-Erica strives to stay on the cutting edge of developing areas of law through her membership in Proskauer’s COVID-19 Task Force, ESG Working Group, and Private Credit Litigation Group.
-She is also a member of the International Association of Young Layers (“AIJA”), and sits on its Commercial Fraud Commission.
+Erica maintains an active, diverse pro bono practice, with a focus on immigration law, compassionate release and habeas corpus, and racial justice.
+She is an associate trustee with the Washington Lawyers’ Committee for Civil Rights and Urban Affairs and has been recognized by the District of Columbia Courts’ Capital Pro Bono Honor Roll.
+Erica was also one of a few women selected to be a Protégée for Proskauer’s Women Sponsorship Program, an initiative for high performing midlevel lawyers that champions emerging leaders.